-- Ectropion is the medical term used to depict sagging and outward turning of the lower eyelid and eyelashes.
+- Ectropion is the medical term used to characterize sagging and outward turning of the lower eyelid and eyelashes.

 - The margin of the eyelid and the eyelashes evert (turn out) .